pgiardiniere/personal-site/src/lib/posts/draft-initial-release.md

 #### Katex

 I have added [KaTeX](https://katex.org/) to the project for simple & performant static LaTeX rendering functionality.
-I added
+I was specifically able to add this through the following example [here](https://svelte.dev/repl/49ff6c089825418888cf804d9dde77bc?version=4.1.0).

+It's the simplest way of integrating it.
+It would have been nice to be able to use `$` and `$$` syntax directly in markdown (the same worfklow as in Jupyterlab) but that MDSveX doesn't support it.

+Instead, you must escape to Svelte html on a new line in your `.md` file and use the `Katex` component within that context to get it to render.
+Having used it just a few times I can say with confidence it's still a very pleasant experience despite this workaround.

+TODO: include some discussion of MDX, MDSvex, maybe the github issue where functionality is not supported.
+MAYBE mention the community pkg which attempt to address.

 #### Drafts